raoofaltaher/TOEFL-iBT-Notes-Tips/README.md

 - Speaking and writing templates for structured and effective responses.
 - Practical examples and insights to maximize your score.

-Whether you're aiming for a perfect score or just need a clear roadmap to succeed, this guide provides everything you need to excel in the TOEFL iBT.
-Ideal for self-learners, educators, and anyone preparing for the test.

 ---

 ## Reading Section Tips and Notes